 However, pledges or donations to University fund drives in no way affect an evaluation or tenure decision.

-All materials requested by PTS should be sent electronically to firstname.lastname@example.org.
+All materials requested by PTS should be sent electronically to email@example.com.
 It is preferable that you send one email with all requested documents attached.
+You may also arrange to bring electronic materials on a usb drive or CD to the current PTS secretary.
 Materials are posted on the secure Blackboard Academic Suite accessible only to PTS Committee members.

-At the beginning of fall semester, PTS meets with all new faculty members to acquaint them with the processes and expectations of the committee.
+Early in the fall semester, PTS meets with all new faculty members to acquaint them with the processes and expectations of the committee.
 Next, PTS will interview a faculty member during the process of applying for tenure.
 PTS continues to meet with each faculty member every five years following tenure as part of the on-going formative review process.

 Election to Faculty Assembly standing committees is only one avenue for involvement in the life of the University.
 Faculty may also volunteer to serve on other University committees, as well as on departmental, school, or college committees.